degica/rails_drivers/README.md

 `bundle exec driver my_driver_name generate migration blah etc_etc:string`

 The `driver` utility technically works with other generators and rake tasks, but is only guaranteed to work with migrations.
-The reason is that some generators have hard-coded path strongs, rather than using the Rails path methods.
+The reason is that some generators have hard-coded path strings, rather than using the Rails path methods.

 ### Creating a rake task in a driver